skaya/angular-on-rails/README.md

 }
 ```

-With this configuration, you'll be ready to run the webpack server `$ webpack-dev-server --config ./webpack.config.js`.
+With this configuration described below, you'll be ready to run the webpack server `$ webpack-dev-server --config ./webpack.config.js`.
 To do life simpler, you can add a new script to `package.json` and use it to start the server:
 ``` js
 "start": "webpack-dev-server --config ./webpack.config.js" // '$ npm start' command creating
 ```

-Despite the fact that setuping the Angular app is not finished yet, it's possible to run the server (using the command `$ npm start`) for starting the compilation and watching the app while you'll be working with an angular environment and developing new components.
+Despite the fact that the Angular app setuping is not finished yet, it's possible to run the server (using the command `$ npm start`) for starting the compilation and watching the app while you'll be working with an angular environment and developing new components.

 The Terminal log should look something similar:
 ``` console